hackforla/website/CONTRIBUTING.md

 eval "$(ssh-agent -s)"
 ```

 4. Next you need to add your ssh key to your ssh agent.
+In the command below, replace `id_ed25519` with the filename (without file extension) you provided in the previous step.

 ```bash
 ssh-add -K ~/.ssh/id_ed25519
 ```

 5. Finally copy the ssh key to add it to your github account by entering the following command.
-This copies the contents of the id_ed25519.pub file to your clipboard __Don't copy anything else until after you finish the last step, or else you will have to repeat this step.__
+This copies the contents of the id_ed25519.pub file to your clipboard **Don't copy anything else until after you finish the last step, or else you will have to repeat this step.**

 ```bash
 pbcopy < ~/.ssh/id_ed25519.pub